-Minivans are fuel-efficient, good for short travels, easy to drive in traffic and easy to park because of their size.
+Minivans are fuel-efficient, good for short travels, easy to drive in traffic, and easy to park because of their size.

 For family travel purposes and for the need to transfer additional cargo or medical equipment, full-size wheelchair vans are the best option.
-They are ideal if you have to go on long trips and need more storage space.
+They are ideal if you go on long trips and need more storage space.

 Rear-entry vans have floors that do not have to be lowered and are better used in snow or mountainous regions.
 They can also park in limited space while still enabling the unloading of the wheelchair.

-These include the safety features, duration of use and the cost to consider in purchasing the van needed.
-Safety equipment includes seat belts, wheelchair tie downs, the ramp and wheelchair straps and brackets.
+These include the safety features, duration of use, and the cost to consider in purchasing the van needed.
+Safety equipment includes seat belts, wheelchair tie-downs, the ramp, and wheelchair straps and brackets.